 12).
 Comparative Healthcare

-The statistics, funding and the programs surrounding the healthcare systems of different countries can tell you volumes about the social, economic, and political states of those nations, not to mention the value they place on life.
+The statistics, funding, and programs surrounding the healthcare systems of different countries can tell you volumes about the social, economic, and political states of those nations, not to mention the value they place on life.

 13).
 Ethnic Conflict